Who may petition for IPR?

 The Petitioner may only challenge the validity of the patent under sections 102 and 103 using only patents and/or printed publications .

 If the patent is a first-inventor-to-file patent, an inter partes review petition is filed after the later of:

 - nine months following the grant of a patent or the reissue of a patent; or

 - termination of a previously filed post grant review.

 If the patent is a first-to-invent patent, an IPR petition may be filed after the date the patent was granted.

 Patent owner’s response

 Patent owner may file a preliminary response to the petition limited to reasons why the IPR should be denied institution.
 The preliminary response must be filed within three months of the date of a notice indicating that the IPR has been granted a filing date.
-The preliminary response is not required.
+The preliminary response is optional.